fgallaire/achilterm/README.md

      parallel connection for keypresses.
 The anyterm approch is better when there aren't any keypress.

- * Achilterm files are released under the AGPLv3, (except [http://sarissa.sourceforge.net/doc/ sarissa*] which are LGPL).
+ * Achilterm files are released under the AGPLv3.